Recharge-App/Recharge-App/README.md

-# CougarConnect
+# Recharge

-This is CougarConnect, a mobile app that helps build vibrant communities at the University of Houston.
+This is Recharge, a mobile app that helps build vibrant communities at the University of Houston.

 ## Development Setup
 ~~1.
 Use `yarn install` to install node modules~~<br>